Research to Practice

 The Field Research and Consultation Group collected air monitoring data on welders' exposures to chrome 6 and found that almost 40% of the samples collected from welders working on stainless steel showed exposures greater than the permissible exposure limit.
 They developed a video training package applicable to all industrial sectors in order to raise awareness of welders' potential exposures to chrome 6.
 The Hexavalent Chromium Exposure Controls (HexChEC) video training package includes six modules on chrome 6 health hazards and best practices for reducing fume exposures, emphasizing the effective use of LEV systems.
 An accompanying manual and poster tool for assessing potential exposures are also included.

-Professor Richard Fenske's 20 years of work on the research applications of fluorescent tracers as a surrogate of dermal pesticide exposure has been turned into a practical tool to enhance pesticide handler training.
+Professor Richard Fenske's work on the research applications of fluorescent tracers as a surrogate of dermal pesticide exposure has been turned into a practical tool to enhance pesticide handler training.
 Fenske and his staff at the Pacific Northwest Agriculture Safety and Health Center created this user-friendly manual in partnership with the Washington Department of Agriculture and Washington State University.

 MRSA exposure for firefighters